xrc-technologies/mLRS_xrc_novalink/README.md

 | 433 MHz/70 cm | - | 55 km | 87 km

 For the 2.4 GHz band, the available range test reports consistently exceed the above estimated ranges (e.g., [8.3 km were reported](https://www.rcgroups.com/forums/showpost.php?p=50964339&postcount=1721) for 2.4 GHz, 50 Hz, 9 dBm (8 mW), which translates to 29 km at 100 mW).

 In the 900 MHz band, a range of 51 km at 1 W has been reported [~51 km at 1 W](https://discord.com/channels/1005096100572700794/1005096101239603232/1413637830856409219).

+In the 433 MHz band, a range of 138km at 1W has been reported [~138km at 1 W](https://xrctechnologies.com/blogs/research-development/novalink-433mhz-mlrs-radio-system-hits-138-7km-range "~138km at 1 W")

 Note that mLRS supports full diversity, which when enabled has been found to significantly improve performance at lower link budget, i.e., allows you to operate at larger ranges.

 The FLRC and FSK modes are not intended for long range.